-Clause 7 applies to clearing and grubbing and bridge Site preparation where shown on the Standard Drawings or specified elsewhere in the Contract.
+Clause 7 applies to clearing and grubbing and bridge Site preparation, where shown on the Standard Drawings or specified elsewhere in the Contract.
+Clearing and grubbing activities shall also comply with the requirements of MRTS51 Environmental Management.

 7.2.1 Areas to be cleared and grubbed